johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md

 tags: [azure, bicep, azure container apps, azure devops, azure pipelines]
 image: ./title-image.png
 hide_table_of_contents: false
-description: 'Learn how to speed up deployments using the AZD command.'
+description: 'Learn how to speed up deployments of Azure Container Apps in GitHub Actions using the AZD command.'
 ---

 When deploying Azure Container Apps from Azure DevOps, you can use the `azd` command to speed up deployments that do not affect infrastructure.
 Given that when you're deploying, it's far more common to be making a code and / or content change and not an infrastructure one, this can be a significant time saver.